Good Irrigation Practice

 Opuha Water and all its shareholders are members of Irrigation New Zealand (INZ).
 INZ provides regular communication through their quarterly magazine, “Drip Feed” email update and via the INZ website http://www.irrigationnz.co.nz.
 Irrigators are encouraged to access this information which includes a number of useful reports, guidelines and Codes of Practice of irrigation system design and operation.

-All those using spray irrigators have an obligation to ensure that irrigation water does not fall on roads or cause nuisance to adjacent properties.
-While there will naturally be some spray drift occurring, particularly from a prevailing wind, farmers are required to carefully plan irrigator start & stop points and programme pivot end guns to switch off in proximity to roads.
+- All those using spray irrigators have an obligation to ensure that irrigation water does not fall on roads or cause a nuisance to adjacent properties.
+While there will naturally be some spray drift occurring, particularly from the prevailing wind, farmers are required to carefully plan irrigator start & stop points and programme pivot end guns to switch off in proximity to roads.

 Download here – DIY Irrigation Evaluation Guide